aseriousbiz/blog/_posts/2021/2021-06-08-user-interface-support.md

 ## The pieces

 There are a few pieces to building such a skill.
 The first is having a list of candidate images.
 In this case, the list is hard-coded.
-But it wouldn't be hard to support adding candidate images and storing them in Abbot's brain (`Bot.Brain` in C# and `bot.brain` in JavaScript and Python).
+But it wouldn't be difficult to support adding candidate images and storing them in Abbot's brain (`Bot.Brain` in C# and `bot.brain` in JavaScript and Python).

-There's two branches the skill needs to handle.
+There's two cases the skill needs to handle.
 The first is when the skill is first called.
-In that branch, the skill calls the `Bot.ReplyWithButtons` (or `bot.replyWithButtons` for JavaScript and `bot.reply_with_buttons` for Python) method to present a hero card with a random candidate image and two buttons.
+In that case, the skill calls the `Bot.ReplyWithButtons` (or `bot.replyWithButtons` for JavaScript and `bot.reply_with_buttons` for Python) method to present a hero card with a random candidate image and two buttons (one for a "Yes" response and one for a "No" response).

-The second branch handles the button click.
+The second case handles the button click.
 For that, the skill checks if `Bot.IsInteraction` (or `bot.isInteraction` for JavaScript or `bot.is_interaction` for Python) is true.
 It's `true` if the skill is being called from a button click.
 In the future, we plan to add support for more types of UI interactions, hence the name is `IsInteraction` and not `IsButtonClick`.

-When a button is clicked, the skill is called with the Button's value as the arguments to the skill.
+When a button is clicked, the skill is called with the Button's value passed as the arguments to the skill.
 Here's the arguments set up in Python.

 ```python
     yes_answer = "yes " + ("correct" if is_bot else "wrong")
     no_answer = "no " + ("correct" if not is_bot else "wrong")
 ```

-The value of each button passes two arguments back to the skill.
-The first is the answer that the user selected (either "yes" or "no").
-The second argument is whether that answer is "correct" or "wrong".
-The button value is never presented to the user, so we're not revealing anything here.
+In this example, `yes_answer` is the value of the "Yes" button and `no_answer` is the value of the "No button".
+This value is passed back to the skill as the argument to the skill when the button is clicked.
+Each value consists of two words.
+The first word is the answer the user selected (either "yes" or "no").
+The second word is whether that answer is "correct" or "wrong".

+Let's illustrate with a concrete example.
+Suppose the current candidate is a bot.
+In that case:

+1. `yes_answer` = `"yes correct"`
+2. `no_answer` = `"no wrong"`

+If the user clicks the "Yes" button, then the skill is called with the arguments `yes correct` (as if the user typed those arguments to the skill).
+The skill can then retrieve the two words by indexing into the `Bot.Arguments` (C#), `bot.tokenizedArguments` (JavaScript), or `bot.tokenized_arguments` (Python) collection.

+But what if someone tries to cheat typing the arguments to the skill like so: `@abbot bot-or-not yes correct`?
+Is there a way to distinguish that from someone clicking the button in chat?
+Yes!
+There is.

-When the user clicks on a button, those two arguments are passed back to the skill (along with `IsInteraction=true`) and the skill reports the result and presents a new candidate.
+When someone clicks a button, the `Bot.IsInteraction` (C#), `bot.isInteraction` (JavaScript), or `bot.is_interaction` (Python) property is set to true.
+This allows skill authors to distinguish between the skill being due to a button click or from typing in chat.
+In this example, the skill reports on whether the answer is correct or not and then presents another candidate.

-Note that there's room for a lot of improvements left as an exercise to the reader.
+There's room for a lot of improvement to this skill.
 Here's a few that come to mind:

 1. Store the candidates in the brain.
 2. Do not show the same candidate twice.
 The game ends when all candidates have been shown.
 3. Tracking who clicked the button so a user may only click a button once.

-I didn't do these because it would make the sample more complicated than it needs to be.
-After all, I implemented it three times!
+If you implement these, let us know!
+This is a good way to learn about the capabilities of an Abbot skill.

 ## Skill Code Listings